-- Step 1: The grievant shall present the written grievance to the Assistant Chief.
+Step 1: The grievant shall present the written grievance to the Assistant Chief.
 The Assistant Chief shall meet with the grievant, which a union steward or a union representative may accompany if the union is not the grievant.
 The Assistant Chief shall reach a decision and communicate it in writing to the grievant with a copy to the union if it is not the grievant within ten working days from the date the grievance was presented to him.
-If the grievance is not satisfactorily resolved, the grievant may forward the grievance to Step 2. - Step 2: The grievant shall present the written grievance within five working days from the date of the decision at Step 1 to the Emergency Services Director Fire Chief.
-The Emergency Services representative may accompany if the union is not the grievant.
-The Emergency Services Director Fire Chief shall reach a decision and communicate it in writing to the grievant with a copy to the union if it is not the grievant within ten working days from the date the grievance was presented to him.
-If the grievance is not satisfactorily resolved, the grievant may forward the grievance to Step 3.
+If the grievance is not satisfactorily resolved, the grievant may forward the grievance to Step 2.

+- Step 2: The grievant shall present the written grievance within five working days from the date of the decision at Step 1 to the Emergency Services Director.
+The Emergency Services Director shall meet with the grievant, which a union steward or a union representative may accompany if the union is not the grievant.
+The Emergency Services Director shall reach a decision and communicate it in writing to the grievant with a copy to the union if it is not the grievant within ten working days from the date the grievance was presented to him.
+If the grievance is not satisfactorily resolved, the grievant may forward the grievance to Step 3. - Step 3: The grievant shall present the written grievance within five working days from the date of the decision at Step 2 to the County Administrator or his designee.
-Director Fire Chief shall meet with the grievant, which a union steward or a union

-Step 3: The grievant shall present the written grievance within five working days from the date of the decision at Step 2 to the County Administrator or his designee.
 The County Administrator (or his designee who is authorized to resolve the issue) shall meet with the grievant, which a union steward or a union representative may accompany if the union is not the grievant.
 The County Administrator shall reach a decision and communicate it in writing to the grievant with a copy to the union if it is not the grievant within ten working days from the date the grievance was presented to him.
 If the grievance is not satisfactorily resolved, the Union and only the Union except as provided by law may forward the grievance to arbitration.